 Graduates of the first responder certificate program can gain the experience they will need for the next levels within the field, including emergency medical technician and paramedic positions.
-According to the U.S. Bureau of Labor Statistics (BLS) (www.bls.gov), job prospects for emergency medical technicians and paramedics will be favorable, with growth in this field expected to remain much faster than average from 2010 to 2020.
-The BLS also notes that these professionals had an average annual salary of $34,370 as of May 2012.
+According to the U.S. Bureau of Labor Statistics (BLS) (www.bls.gov), job prospects for emergency medical technicians and paramedics will be favorable, with growth in this field expected to remain faster than average from 2018 to 2028.
+The BLS also notes that these professionals had an median annual salary of $35,400 as of May 2019.

 Cardiopulmonary resuscitation (CPR) certification is required for many first responder positions and courses are offered commonly offered through first responder programs.
 Students who hold a first responder certificate may also consider a paramedic emergency medicine or emergency medical technician (EMT) programs at the associate's degree level.
 Bachelor's degree programs in emergency medical services (EMS) are available to gain further preparation for emergency medicine careers or graduate programs in medicine or related field.